eoinlarkin/eoinlarkin/README.md

 ### Hi there 👋

-Welcome to my GitHub profile page.....!

-I'm a statistician / actuary working in Insurance with a keen interest in coding and technology.
+I'm a statistician / actuary working in Insurance.
 I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development.

-My repositories are mainly focused on data science and personal coding projects.
+My repositories are mainly focused on personal coding projects and data science.

-- 🌱 I’m currently learning all things Linux and full stack software development
-- 🔭 I’m currently working on my latest diploma project
-- 👯 I’m looking to collaborate on open source projects particularly relating to finance / insurance or public infrastructure (I'm a keen cyclist....!)

 💬 Contact me to talk about:
 -  Statistics and machine learning